AppState can tell you if the app is in the foreground or background, and notify you when the state changes.

 Activity(even if it was launched by your app)

-inactive- This is a state that occurs when transitioning between foreground & background, and during periods of inactivity such as entering the Multitasking view or in the event of an incoming call
+inactive- This is a state that occurs when transitioning between foreground & background, and during periods of inactivity such as entering the multitasking view, opening the Notification Center or in the event of an incoming call.

 For more information, see Apple's documentation